I live on a 3.5 hectare smallholding with 2 horses, 2 dogs, and 4 cats.

 Flat space and electric hookup for your own van, or bring your own tent - there are plenty of private spots to pitch it.

-Food is provided and we'll eat meals together but there is also the option to have more privacy/time out with cooking facilities in your accommodation, if preferred.
-Most diets can be accommodated, just let us know in advance.
+Food is provided and we'll eat some meals together but there is also the option to have more privacy/time out with cooking facilities in your accommodation.
+Most diets can be accommodated, just let me know in advance.

 Limited internet access